 Diocletian's Palace was built by the Roman emperor Diocletian in the 4th century AD and stands by south Salona, the capital of Dalmatia.
 The imperial palace achieved UNESCO World Heritage Site status in 1979 and attracts thousands of visitors from around the world each year.

-When planning a holiday in Split, guests can spend the day on a walking tour of Diocletian's Palace, before retreating to the Radisson Blu Resort, Split for dinner or drinks in the bar.
+When planning a holiday in Split, guests can spend the day on a walking tour of Diocletian's Palace, before retreating to the Radisson Blu Resort, Split for dinner or drinks at the bar.
 This hotel in Split offers excellent facilities to help visitors unwind after a day of sightseeing.

 Book a room in the Radisson Blu Resort, Split today.